Postgraduate Course: Research Practice and Project Planning (PGGE11138)

 |Summary||This course aims to equip participants with skills in research methods and project management useful to the GIS professional in the work environment or research scientist.
 These include writing, presenting, organising, managing projects and time, and conducting field work.
 The course introduces the GIS dissertation and leads into the annual GIS mini-conference, where students contribute talks on their chosen field of research.

 The RPPP course comprises these core activities:

-¿ The AGI/EEO professional seminar series, comprising presentations from researchers and professionals in the field of geographic information.
-The students will explore a variety of debates relating to GI profession, and gain a clear sense of career opportunities in geographic information science.
+- The AGI/EEO professional seminar series, comprising presentations from researchers and professionals in GIS and EO.
+The students will explore a variety of debates relating to the profession, and gain a clear sense of career opportunities.
 The seminar programme provides an excellent networking opportunity, which you should take advantage of.